jiffyclub/palettable/README.rst

     # colors as a list of RGB 0-255 triplets
     bmap.colors

+    # colors as a list of hex strings
+    bmap.hex_colors

     # colors as a list of RGB 0-1 triplets (as used by matplotlib)
     bmap.mpl_colors